Last Updated on March 19, 2022 by Obaro Alidou K.

 With Blogger, Google hosts your blog and you don’t have any control over it.
 Google may decide one day to shout down your blog telling you that you have broken a rule.
 As a result, you lost your time.
 Don’t believe me?
 People suffer from it.

 Limited to no Customization

-With free sites like blogger or WordPress.com, you can’t customize your blog to feat your desires.
-You just have some templates to choose from.
+With free sites like blogger or WordPress.com, you can’t customize your blog to meet your desires.
+You just have a few templates to choose from.
 Your blog could look like 1,000,000 others (not professional).

 You Will Waste lot of Time and Money when Switching